tolache/TunnelGPT/README.md

 > [!NOTE]
 > This project is a **work in progress**.

-This is a simple Telegram bot designed to bypass OpenAI's country restrictions by invoking OpenAI API through AWS Lambda.
+This is a simple Telegram bot that forwards user requests to OpenAI's models, enabling access in regions where ChatGPT is unavailable.

 Distributed under [CC BY-NC](https://www.creativecommons.org/licenses/by-nc/4.0/) license.